This is my (nontraditional) version of my Ukrainian family’s tradition, Stuffed Cabbage Rolls.

 This post includes affiliate links.
 When I find a product that I love and use daily, I like to share it with my readers.
 Sometimes I use affiliate links so I can earn commission for my recommendations.
 Thank you for your support!

-In the meantime, you can get the sauce going so it has ample time to develop flavor.
 In the same Dutch oven you will use to bake the stuffed cabbage rolls, heat the oil, and sauté the onion with dried thyme and tarragon for a few minutes.
 Add in the garlic and tomato paste and continuously stir for a couple minutes, being sure the garlic doesn’t burn.
 Finally, tip in the tomatoes with their juices, tomato paste, a cup of beef or chicken broth, and black pepper.
 Bring that to a simmer on medium/high heat, then lower heat to medium/low and continue to simmer, covered, until you are ready to assemble your rolls.
 We will talk about the fresh thyme and tarragon soon.

 Regarding the broth, I like to “make my own” using Better than Bouillon’s Organic Roasted Chicken or Beef base.
 They’re so flavorful and delicious!
 It just makes this recipe extra special.
+You could also use store-bought broth, or even better, homemade chicken bone broth.
+I wrote about homemade chicken bone broth in my Chicken Manchow Soup recipe here, if you’re interested!

 Carefully place the cabbage into the boiling water, one at a time, and cook for about six to eight minutes, depending on the size of your cabbage.
 I use a large fine mesh strainer to remove the cabbage from the boiling water; however, two wooden spoons or something similar will work as well.
 Set both heads of cabbage aside to cool.